Live chat with Jimmy Lai this Thursday

 After an initial discussion, Lai will take questions from netizens and continue face-to-face interactions on Zoom.

-Netizens can join Jimmy Lai on Zoom and use the following links to watch the broadcast.
+Netizens can click here to join Jimmy Lai on Zoom and use the following links to watch the broadcast.

 Click here to follow Apple Daily and Jimmy Lai on Twitter.